-With Argentina expected to top the group, and Saudi Arabia to bring up the rear, that leaves Poland and Mexico to duke it out for a place in the knock-out stages from the very off – which could make this a fascinating game.
+With Argentina expected to top the group, and Saudi Arabia bringing up the rear, Poland and Mexico will fight for the right to qualify form this World Cup group stage from the very start – which should make this a fascinating game.

-Despite losing only to Canada and finishing second behind them in CONCACAF qualifying, manager Tata Martino has faced calls for his dismissal after some lacklustre performances.
+Despite losing only to Canada and finishing second behind them in CONCACAF qualifying, Mexico’s manager Tata Martino has faced calls for his dismissal.
 A decent showing in Qatar ought to silence those voices.

 3. Belgium vs Canada, Group F